idooo/tweeria/README.md

 Tweeria is a game with minimal user's involvement.
 Everytime you tweet, your alter ego finds adventures, kills monsters or gets items.

-This is source code for Tweeria, you can use it and modify according the MIT licence
+This is source code for Tweeria, you can use it and modify according the MIT licence.

+Also there are two useful articles in our wiki we suggest to check: [configuration](https://github.com/idooo/tweeria/wiki/Configuration) and [Twitter API settings](https://github.com/idooo/tweeria/wiki/Twitter-API-settings)

 ### Install